-Get a copy of the basic Individualized Educational Program (IEP) form from your Special Education Director.
+If this is your first IEP meeting, get a copy of the basic Individual Educational Program (IEP) form from your Special Education Director ahead of time.
 Review it carefully to understand the information required.
+If your child already has an IEP, make sure you review it prior to discussing a new IEP.

 - To specify services and goals that address your child’s disabilities.
 This requires knowledge of appropriate research-based services.